hemanthsadras/ABCBanking/README.md

 # ABCBanking Task

-   This project contains three important set of services
+   This project contains four important set of services
    1. Bank Admin services( who can add/delete bank services and can add/delete bank counters)
    2. Counter DashBoard ( which shows list of counters and the respective customers assigned to that counter according to the priority )
    3. User services( who can register/login to avail bank services )
+   4. Counter services ( this services helps to process the tokens )